fetometo/windowgen-documentation/docs/source/parameters.rst

         :height: 320
         :align: center

+- Handle Rotation
-- Handle Rotation: Sets the rotation of the handle.
+    Sets the rotation of the handle.
 When the **Impost** is activated, it sets the rotation of the right sash’s handle.
-- Left Handle Rotation: Active when Impost is turned on.
+- Left Handle Rotation
+    Active when **Impost** is turned on.
 Sets the rotation of the left sash’s handle.

 Glazing Settings
 ----------------

 This section allows you to choose between double or triple glazing.

+- Glazing
-- Glazing: Choose between double glazed (0) and triple glazed (1) windows.
+    Choose between double glazed (0) and triple glazed (1) windows.

     .. image:: images/03_parameters_glazing.gif
         :alt: Glazing